limpido/obsidian-tree-diagram/README.md

-# Obsidian Tree Diagram
+# Tree Diagram
-This is an Obsidian plugin that converts directory structure formatted in tab-indented text to a tree diagram.
+This is an Obsidian plugin that converts tab-indented text to a tree diagram.

 ## Example
 Input: